 Try them on first if possible; at the very least, recognize that not all no-show sock silhouettes are the same.

-For example, I first bought a pair of these, but they’re not cut as low as the ones I mentioned above.
+For example, I first bought a pair of Lorenzo Uomo No-Show socks, but they’re not cut as low as the ones I mentioned above.
 They’d work great for a blucher, but not so great for driving shoes, unless you don’t care about a bit of color peeking out.
 If I’m going low-cut, I want it to be completely invisible, but that’s just me.

-I saw these in the store as well, but I couldn’t tell if they would be completely no-show.
+I saw these Cole Haan no-show socks in the store as well, but I couldn’t tell if they would be completely no-show.
 You can see that the silhouette looks a bit taller at the top of the sock than the Pact ones I purchased.

 Some benefits, in case they’re not completely obvious